McGossy/Reddit_Scraper/README.md

   <li>PyCharm 3.8.2</li>
   <li>Reddit Account</li>
   <li>Access to the Reddit API</li>
   <li>You can install everything in requirements.txt, but tbh that's way overboard for whats needed.
 For some reason it shows everything I've ever downloaded.
-Here's the actually necessary modules you'll need to run.</li>
+Here's the actual necessary modules you'll need to run.</li>
   <ul>
     <li>praw</li>
     <li>json</li>